-Highlights - Stroll the footpaths of Hidcote Gardens, one of England's most influential Arts and Crafts gardens. - Marvel at breathtaking vistas along the famed Cotswold Way and Monarch's Way, traversing bucolic pastureland dotted with sheep and small wooded glens. - Explore the fine 16th-century stone buildings of the village of Broadway, the "Jewel of the Cotswolds." - Walk into 17th-century market towns, where wool, yarn, and farm produce were traded and sold for centuries. - Explore the UNESCO World Heritage city of Bath, with its stunningly well-preserved Roman bathhouses and grand Georgian architecture.
+- Stroll the footpaths of Kiftsgate Court Gardens, one of England's most beloved gardens, tended by three generations of women. - Marvel at breathtaking vistas along the famed Cotswold Way and Monarch's Way, traversing bucolic pastureland dotted with sheep and small wooded glens. - Explore the fine 16th-century stone buildings of the village of Broadway, the "Jewel of the Cotswolds." - Walk into 17th-century market towns, where wool, yarn, and farm produce were traded and sold for centuries. - Explore the UNESCO World Heritage city of Bath, with its stunningly well-preserved Roman bathhouses and grand Georgian architecture.